Humboldt-WI/dissertations/SMART_HOME_N_ENERGY/Appliance Level Load Prediction/README.md

 ---

-This repository contains the code used for the Thesis on Deep Learning for Appliance Level Load Prediction .
+This repository contains the code used for my thesis on Deep Learning for Appliance Level Load Prediction .

 ### Setup